Puppet masters at work

-Getting to the workshop can be a little daunting, but many of the locals know that the only reason a foreigner is in their midst is to visit Pak Dase.
+Visiting Pak Dase’s workshop can be a little daunting as although it’s marked on Google Maps, there is no signage, but many of the locals know that this is the only reason a foreigner is in their midst.
 Head to the northern edge of the botanical gardens and cross to the eastern side of the river.
 Follow the river north until you reach the red footbridge.
 Cross the footbridge, enter the village and ask for the wayang golek or Pak Dase.
 A local will take you to his house.